wongyat88/wongyat88/README.md

 - Cantonese (Native)
 - English (Fluent)
 - Mandarin (Fluent)

-## 💡 Summary

-With a strong foundation in full-stack development, I have experience designing systems across front-end, back-end, mobile, and desktop applications.
-I specialize in creating REST APIs, handling web sockets with authorization, and building custom middleware.
-I'm constantly learning new technologies and programming languages to stay ahead in the ever-evolving tech landscape.

 <!--
 **wongyat88/wongyat88** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.